-Aaron M. Dougherty, Development Coordinator, has done extensive work in Administration, Education, and Development in the Massachusetts museum field.
+Aaron M. Dougherty, Development Officer, has done extensive work in Administration, Education, and Development in the Massachusetts museum field.
 With a Masters Degree in American History, Aaron has for years been interested in historic preservation and restoration as tools to both protect a community’s heritage and stimulate economic and social activity.

 Rachel Alison, Intern, is currently earning a Master’s in Historic Preservation at Roger Williams University and has worked as an intern at WHALE since the summer of 2017.
 Rachel has been intrigued and inspired by old buildings ever since she was a child growing up in an historic district in one of Iowa’s oldest Mississippi River port towns.
 She believes that historic preservation can be used as a powerful tool to revitalize communities and conserve irreplaceable historical and place-making resources.
 She is extremely excited to start working as a full staff member at WHALE once she graduates in the spring of 2019.